-Our ability to effectively increase the scale of our VASH program in the face of an incredibly tight rental market is testament to the success of our partnership with the local Veterans Administration Medical Center, Multnomah County, the City of Portland and a host of non-profit agencies including Transition Projects, our community's Supportive Services for Veteran Families recipient.
-Home Forward continues to provide security deposit assistance, and our jurisdictional partners, through the Joint Office for Homeless Services, funds additional flexible placement and retention assistance which can be used for any costs related to removing barriers related to lease-up, such as application fees, utility and housing debt, and transportation costs associated with housing search.
-Additionally, Home Forward is working with the VA and partners to increase the number of Project Based VASH, in order to increase access to housing for Veterans that face the greatest barriers to lease up in the private rental market.
-There are currently 86 Project Based VASH units.
-We anticipate the lease up of 65 more Project Based VASH units in 3 properties in 2024.
+Veterans Affairs Supportive Housing (VASH) vouchers are an important and valuable resource for homeless veterans in our community.
+The sucess of our VASH program is a testament to our successful partnerships with the local Veterans Administration Medical Center, Multnomah County, the City of Portland and a host of non-profit agencies including Transition Projects, our community's Supportive Services for Veteran Families recipient.
+Home Forward continues to provide security deposit assistance, and our jurisdictional partners, through the Joint Office for Homeless Services, fund additional flexible placement and retention assistance which can be used to remove barriers related to lease-up costs, such as application fees, utility and housing debt, and transportation costs associated with housing search.
+Additionally, Home Forward works with the VA and partners to increase the number of Project Based VASH vouchers, in order to increase access to housing for veterans that face the greatest barriers to lease up in the private rental market.